electromute/gnip-dotnet/README.txt

 Dependency Urls coppied into the Gnip.Lib folder.

 = Required Dependencies =

-  - .NET 3.0
+  - .NET 3.5
   - A user account on Gnip http://gnipcentral.com/
-  - log4net - Copy the log4net.dll and log4net.xml to the
+  - log4net - The files log4net.dll and log4net.xml live in
-    Gnip.Lib/log4net-<version> folder.
+    the Gnip.Lib/log4net-<version> folder.
 If you are using a different version of log4net, you may want to create a new folder using the version number and change your dependency on the Gnip.Client and Gnip.Test project to point to the appropriate version.

 = Test Dependencies =

-  - NUnit - Copy the nunit.framework.dll to the Gnip.Lib/NUnit-<version>
+  - NUnit - The file nunit.framework.dll lives in Gnip.Lib/NUnit-<version>
     folder.
 If you are using a different version of NUnit, you may want to create a new folder using the version number and change your dependency on the Gnip.Test project to point to the